 The phones are always busy.
 What do I do if I cannot get through?
 We strive to answer all our phone calls timely and keep your wit time on the phone under 2 minutes.
 Of course, this may vary with the time of the day and other factors that are often independent of us.
 After answering, our assistant may out you on hold for a few minutes if she is also dealing with another pressing issue at the same time.
 We strongly encourage ONLINE booking, to avoid any problems with waiting on the phone.
 If your appointment is not relatively urgent, we offer the option to request a booking via E-MAIL.
 If one prefers to request a booking by PHONE, here are some suggestions to reduce your need to wait on the phone: - Try phoning later in the morning (rather than at the first hour), to avoid the morning rush. - Try making your appointment at the front desk, before you leave the office next time.
 If you book online, please specify if your request an in-person, videoconference or telephone appointment.
 Our assistants may call you to clarify your request.

 Do you offer telehealth (i.e. videoconferencing) appointments?
 Yes.
-Our clinic is happy to offer telehealth visits, via a secured videoconferencing connection, or by telephone.
+Our clinic is happy to offer telehealth visits, via a secured videoconferencing connection, or (usually) by telephone.
 Please visit the Book Online and Our Clinic pages to learn more about the procedure.
-The availability of videoconferencing and telephone appointments is at the discretion of each physician.
-During the COVID-19 pandemic, videoconferencing and telephone appointment availability has increased to become, temporarily, the main way to access our clinic.
-If you book online, please specify if your request an in-person, videoconference or telephone appointment.
+The availability of telehealth appointments is at the discretion of each physician.
+If you book online, please specify if your request an in-person or telehealth appointment.
 Our assistants may call you to clarify your request.

 Can I contact you via e-mail?
-We offer E-MAIL booking, via the form on the Contact page on our website.
 We are also able to offer the firstname.lastname@example.org address, so that you could send us general questions (i.e. about schedule, taking new patients etc), forms that your doctor may need to complete, or photos (i.e. of skin lesions) that your doctor may need to help with the diagnosis during a telehealth visit.
 Please DO NOT send clinical questions via e-mail; book an appointment for any clinical question you may have.
 The photos and/or forms that you send via e-mail will only be used in conjunction with an actual visit (telehealth or in-person).
 If you send forms, please complete and sign/date your part (usually on the first page), so that we know to whom the document belongs, and that we have your permission to proceed with it.
 Of note, any matter addressed to us via e-mail, including a booking request, is considered NON-URGENT.